thekernelkiller/project-jarweb/README.md

 Read the detailed blog of my approach to this project [here](https://haberdashery.vivekirl.space/private/interface-labs-assignment).

+> Note: This project is still in WIP, I spent a lot of time on designing the solution than the implementation.
+I will complete this project very soon.
+Regardless, I'm ready for feedback and discussions!

 ### 1. Key Features

 - **Dynamic Reasoning:** JarWeb uses LLMs (large language models) to understand your instructions and the structure of the webpage, enabling it to adapt to various scenarios and websites.